truhoada/pushpushgo-ios-sdk/README.md

 > [!IMPORTANT]
 > **SPM support**
 >
 > Version 2.1.0 provides architecture that supports SPM.
-At the same time, installation via Cocoapods will no longer be supported.
+At the same time, installation via Cocoapods from that version will no longer be supported.
 >
 > **Version 2.0.1 Breaking changes**
 >